evkx/evkx.github.io/content/models/volkswagen/id._buzz/id._buzz_gtx_lwb/_index.md

 ### Steering

-Dynamic steering is an optional feature on the Volkswagen ID.
-Buzz GTX LWB.
-Dynamic steering varies the steering ratio as a function of driving speed.
+Dynamic steering is an optional on the Volkswagen ID.
+Buzz GTX LWB, varying the steering ratio based on driving speed for enhanced control and comfort.

 ### Brakes